Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Techniques of Human-Guided Training

 \subsubsection{Loss integration}

 A more classical and less invasive way of incorporating human-salient information into model training is through the loss function (Option C in Fig. \ref{fig:human-training}) \cite{huang2023measuring}, \cite{boyd2021cyborg}, \cite{piland2023model}, \cite{ismail2021improving}.
 Rather, it can be applied to a wide variety of models with little computational overhead.
 The loss function is the overall training mechanism used to instruct model, comprising of an error to which the model is attempting to reduce, or minimize during training.
 Largely, this is based off of performance or accuracy ($\mathcal{L}_\text{classification}$ loss in Fig. \ref{fig:human-training}).
 Human-guided models can be integrated into the loss by adding a second penalty to which the model is attempting to satisfy ($\mathcal{L}_\text{Human-guided}$ loss in Fig. \ref{fig:human-training}).
 In many of these cases, the model is trying to perform accurately while simultaneously, for example, aligning itself with human intuition or human saliency maps \cite{boyd2021cyborg}, \cite{ismail2021improving}.
 Boyd \etal introduced ConveY Brain Oversight to Raise Generalization (CYBORG), a method that directly compares the models Class Activation Mapping (CAM) with the human-salient annotation \cite{boyd2021cyborg}.
 This allows the model to not only learn its own representations of the training data, but also consider information that humans used as well (saliency maps).
-Ismail \etal showed that saliency-based training can not only be used for image recognition, but also with other tasks in language and time-series data \cite{ismail2021improving}.